Furikuda/bork/docs/quickstart.rst

 circumstances [1]_.

-If you do run out of disk space, it can be hard or impossible to free space, because Borg needs free space to operate - even to delete backup archives.
+If you do run out of disk space, it can be hard or impossible to free space, because Bork needs free space to operate - even to delete backup archives.

 You can use some monitoring process or just include the free space information in your backup log files (you check them regularly anyway, right?).